benson/theseus-maze/README.txt

     path that has already been created.
  - therefore, a path from entrance to exit will always exist.

-Graphs of results of A* vs Dijkstra's are included.

-In my code, I left in my commented-out version of Dijkstra's (which is really DFS, since all distances between points are 1).
-It ran MUCH faster than my A* despite exploring twice as many nodes.
-This is due to the fact that Dijkstra's does not use a priority queue.
-The priority queue model allows for A* to explore better paths first, but at the expense of maintaining a constantly sorted list.

-To show the difference between A* and Dijkstra's, I switched my Dijkstra's to exactly my A* algorithm, but with 0 as its heuristic.
-This means both A* and Dijkstra's use the same priority queue structure.
-This shows that the heuristic does in fact result in better performance.

 Both seedrandom.js and priority_queue.js are used.
 I did not create either, and licensing information